ucb-dataj/j200/_posts/2018-10-11-mapping_activity.md

 author    : Amanda Hickman
 ---

 You should already have a [Datawrapper](https://www.datawrapper.de/) account.
-If you've gotten this far without creating one, we've got bigger problems.
+If you don't, please make one!

 Caroline Kee covered a pretty straightforward, if disturbing, CDC report on [rising suicide rates nationwide](https://www.buzzfeed.com/carolinekee/suicide-rates-increase-us-2016-all-states).
 The map she included came directly from the CDC.
 It isn't a terrible map, but there are a few ways it could be much better.
 Can you tell at a glance **which states stand out** as having the most severe increase?